-One In Ten was the second single from the album Present Arms and reached #7 in the UK.
+One In Ten was the second single from the band's second studio album Present Arms and reached #7 in the UK.
 It became the band's fifth consecutive Top 20 hit single.

 The lyrics are about drinking to forget a lost love - "Red red wine, goes to my head, makes me forget that I still need her so" - and the song was often played as one of the last tunes at discos and nightclubs during the 80s.